 Try Another Computer with iTunes

 Are you unable to restore your device or enter DFU mode?
 It might be worth trying another computer with iTunes installed.
-There could be a driver problem which prevents your computer in recognizing your iOS device.
-Reach out to that special friend of yours and see if you can check it out on his or her’s computer.
+There could be a driver problem which prevents your computer from recognizing your iOS device.
+Reach out to that special friend of yours and check your iPad or iDevice out on his or her’s computer.

 Check the iPad Cable and the Port

-With older devices, You may also want to check out the charging port and make sure that there is no debris in the port.
-Remove any debris from the charging port on the bottom of your device by using a plastic clip, then firmly plug your charging cable into your device.
+With older devices, you may also want to check out the charging port and make sure that there is no debris in the port.
+Remove any debris from the charging port on the bottom of your device by using a Q-Tip, plastic paperclip, or toothpick, then firmly plug your charging cable into your device.
 If the charging port is damaged, your device probably needs service.

 You guessed it correctly; it’s time that you give Apple a call or go to a retail store nearby.
-None of these solutions work for you can mean that something is wrong with the hardware, and it need replacements.
-If you still have the warranty with Apple, then they should help you take care of your iPad.
+If none of these solutions work for you, something might be wrong with its hardware and need replacement.
+The most common reasons are the backlight on the screen assembly, or the backlight coil on the logic board is damaged.